Carpenter meets Craven, but not as you’d hoped

 The film’s most notable celebrity is international rap sensation LL Cool J, whose presence was enough to kill the film as a legitimate series saviour in the eyes of this viewer.
 Again, this is no fault of the actor.
 In fact, his character Ronny, a comic relief security guard and aspiring erotic novelist, is arguably the most likeable character in the entire movie.
-Even his wife, who you never actually see but hear on the phone a few times, is a hoot, but LL Cool J vs Michael Myers is too much self-awareness for a film that expands on the original series narrative.
+Even his wife, who you never actually see but hear on the phone a few times, is a hoot, but LL Cool J vs Michael Myers is too much self-awareness for a film that sets out to expand on the original series narrative.
 The film even casts Curtis’ real-life mother and Psycho alumni Janet Lee.
-It’s great to see her back on the screen even in a token role, but her only purpose is to provide a series of unnecessary meta moments that further ape the Scream formula.
+It’s great to see her back on the screen, even in a token role, but her only purpose is to provide a series of unnecessary meta moments that further ape the Scream formula.
 I’m sure this is what audiences wanted at the time but it hasn’t aged well.
 At one point, John’s school chum Charlie (Adam Hann-Byrd) even quips, “20 years from now, you’re still gonna be living with her, probably running some weird motel, out in the middle of nowhere.”

 Halloween: H20 is chock-full of Williamson self-awareness, with all kinds of in-jokes and genre nods, so much that it often seems like Myers has wandered onto the set of a Scream movie, and it doesn’t stop at meta.
 The pre-credits sequence is straight out of the Williamson handbook; a less creative, less engaging version of Scream‘s iconic opening in the way it’s shot and paced.
 Beautifully orchestrated by Miner but a diluted imitation of a seminal film that treats Myers as something of an afterthought.
 They’re not catering to the character as much as the character is catering to the formula.